saikrishna-koppula/Instagram-Database-Clone/README.md

 # Instagram-Database-Clone
 This database is a set of basic tables that could be used to form the Instagram application and its functionality.

 I created it to practice various forms of analytical queries in SQL.
 Below are some of the analytical questions I could answer using this database using the advanced concepts of SQL.
+I have taken some advanced concepts in SQL and started framing my own questions that would require me to use the advanced concepts.
+This pattern of thinking helped me put my thoughts more into business use cases rather than just into finding a technical solution to the problem.

+Below, I have given the question I created and also the concept of SQL that is required to solve that question.

 1. **Window Function** - Find the top 3 most active users based on the number of photos they have posted.
 Display the username and the count of photos for each of these users.
 2. **Window Function with Partition** - For each user, calculate their rank in terms of the number of comments they have made on each photo.
 Display username, photo_id, comment_count, and rank.